skip to Main Content

 • Data security breaches will increase, but so will the awareness of them and the ability to combat them.

-• For example, big data analytics projects are becoming more common- they’re often used in marketing campaigns.
+• For example, big data analytics projects are becoming more common and often used in marketing campaigns.

-• More people than ever before using their devices as tools for analyzing data.
+• More people than ever before are using their devices to analyze data.

 • Data will be collected from more sources than ever before